whykay-01/air-ticket-system/README.md

-This is the repo which contains all the files for the databases final project

 **The documentation, and the corresponding user guide (including installation procedures) will be updated respectively after the functionality is fully implemented**

 System requirements: